 - The National Retail Foundation (NRF) reports estimates showing the lowest drop in inventory imports in 5 years as China is slowly getting back to work and demand in the U.S. is lower as millions of Americans are out of work.

 - CNBC reports 78% of American workers are living paycheck to paycheck citing a report by CareerBuilder.

 - According to a survey by LendingTree, 71% of small business owners fear they will never get back on their feet after COVID-19 passes.

 - In a USA Today article, 69% of small business owners say they do not have enough money to keep operating for another 90 days.

 Why do I need a Business Interruption Insurance Lawyer?

-The lawyers at Farris, Riley & Pitt, LLP have been helping people fight against insurance companies for more than 20 years.
+The Farris, Riley & Pitt, LLP Birmingham business interruption insurance lawyers have been helping people fight against insurance companies for more than 20 years.
 We understand the complexities of insurance claims and will handle your case from start to finish to help you keep your business open.